- High temperature

 Most people get better with enough rest, water to drink and medicine for pain.

-From 6 July 2020, two households in Wales can come together to create an 'extended household’.
+From 6 July 2020, two households in Wales are able to come together to create an 'extended household’.
 However, if one member of the extended household develops symptoms of the coronavirus, each member of that extended household is asked to self-isolate.
 More information on extended households is available on the Welsh Government website.

 Further information regarding self-isolation is available on the Self-isolation: stay at home guidance for households with possible coronavirus page on the Welsh Government website.